 Table 9.6 summarizes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box Show advanced fields by default in $System \rightarrow Advanced$.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box Show advanced fields by default in $System \rightarrow Advanced$ .

-Setting Value Description Realm string mandatory; name of the realm KDC string only available in Advanced Mode ; name of the Key Distribution Center Admin Server string only available in Advanced Mode ; server where all changes to the database are performed Password Server string only available in Advanced Mode ; server where all password changes are performed
+Value Advanced Description Setting Mode mandatory; name of the realm Realm string KDC name of the Key Distribution Center string Admin Server string server where all changes to the database are per-Password Server server where all password changes are performed string